BMAT scores are somewhat complicated, because your score is reported on a scale rather than as a sum of all the points you’ve achieved.

 It’s explained in this video:

-Results for the 2022 BMAT will be released on 25th November.
-Unlike the UCAT, you won’t know your score until after the UCAS deadline, which means you have to take more of a gamble on which BMAT unis you apply to.
+Unlike the UCAT, you won’t know your BMAT score until after the UCAS deadline.
+This means that you have to take more of a gamble on which BMAT universities you apply to, because you’ll be choosing your Medical Schools without knowing how you performed in the BMAT.

-A good BMAT score is usually 6.0 and above – with 7.0 and higher being exceptionally rare.
+A good BMAT score is usually 6.0 and above – with 7.0 and higher being very rare.

 The average student can expect to get a BMAT score of around 5.0.

-As you can see from the graph, around 20% of students scored between 5.0 and 6.0.
-Just over 10% of students scored higher than 6.0.
+As you can see from the graph, around 25% of students scored between 5.0 and 6.0.
+Just under 10% of students scored higher than 6.0.

 In Section 2, just over 20% of students scored between 5.0 and 6.0.
 Just over 10% of students scored higher than 6.0.
 This shows a similar trend to Section 1.

-In Section 3, just over 40% of students got a 3 for quality of content and around 20% scored higher than a 3.
-For quality of English, around 75% got an A.
+In Section 3, around 45% of students got a 3 for quality of content and almost 30% scored higher than a 3.
+For quality of English, around 70% got an A.

-Generally speaking, your BMAT score will be used in conjunction with your GCSE grades and UCAS points to decide if you’ll be invited to an interview.
+Generally speaking, Medical Schools will use your BMAT score in conjunction with your GCSE grades and UCAS points to decide if you’ll be invited to interview.

-Some universities place more emphasis on your BMAT score than others – but not all universities officially announce how they use it, so it’s essential that you maximise your score in all sections!
+Some universities place more emphasis on your BMAT score than others – but not all universities officially state how they use it, so it’s essential that you try to maximise your score in all sections!

-We go into more detail on how BMAT universities use your score on our guide.
+We go into more detail on how BMAT universities use your score on this guide.

 Loading More Content